seanmodd/next12/README.md

 #### THIRD MOST IMPORTANT ACTION ITEM:
 <summary><b>Carfax Price Estimator</b></summary>

-- [ ] Complete the carfax price estimator page on /dashboard/carfax-value with the 3 approaches to find out your car's value immediately
+- [ ] Complete the carfax price estimator page on <code>/dashboard/carfax-value</code> with the 3 approaches to find out your car's value immediately
-  - [x] Make and model carfax esitmator...
-  - [x] VIN carfax estimator...
-  - [ ] License Plate and state estimator...
   - [ ] Before we show the price of the vehicle, request for mobile number or email address and we must store that data internally and get notified of it internally!
+  - [x] Make and model carfax esitmator must be created on <code>/dashboard/carfax-value</code> and after submitting valid data, redirects to <code>/dashboard/carfax-value/make</code>...
+  - [x] VIN carfax estimator must be created on <code>/dashboard/carfax-value</code> and after submitting valid data, redirects to <code>/dashboard/carfax-value/vin</code>...
+  - [ ] License Plate and state estimator must be created on <code>/dashboard/carfax-value</code> and after submitting valid data, redirects to <code>/dashboard/carfax-value/vin</code>... <b>this is because the license plate and state data points retrieve the VIN and then the VIN is used to retrieve the vehicle so we're back to the same approach utilized in the VIN estimator</b>

 #### ALL OTHER ACTION ITEMS:
 <summary><b>Create the Inbox Page for Users Who Have Signed In</b></summary>

-- [ ] On "/dashboard/mail/all" complete the look and functionality to allow users to send messages back and forth with Admin (us)
+- [ ] On <code>/dashboard/mail/all</code> complete the look and functionality to allow users to send messages back and forth with Admin (us)

 <summary><b>Fully Featured Authentication Flow</b></summary>